 - Call-to-action: the previous emails included several calls-to-action which makes it difficult for a customer to decide what to click on.
 Instead, I removed all options for the customer and gave them one call-to-action.

-- Personalized signature: the previous emails did not include a signature from anyone in my client’s company.
+- Personalized signature: the previous emails did not include a signature from anyone in the client’s company.
 Instead, I included a personalized email signature that stated the email was being sent from the Vice President.
-Being that the email was written in plain-text as a message directly from the VP to the customer it helped me convince the recipient that this message was just for them.
+Being that the email was written in plain-text as a message directly from the VP to the customer it helps convince the recipient that this message was just for them.

-After making a few tweaks, I sent out the next campaign.
-I was able to achieve the following results:
+After making a few tweaks, we sent out the next campaign and achieved the following results: